An important question to ask when selecting a lens for purchase or for a shoot is "What maximum aperture opening do I need?"

 Well ...
 How fast is the subject moving?
 What is the range of lighting conditions this lens will be used under?
 What is the maximum ISO speed setting acceptable to you or your customer?
 How much DOF (Depth of Field) is required?

-A wide aperture does a couple of things for you.
+A wide (low f/#) max aperture (lens opening) does a couple of things for you.

-Probably the most common reason for requiring a wide aperture is to get a fast shutter speed.
+Probably the most common reason for requiring a wide aperture is to get more light into the camera to allow a fast shutter speed.
 Fast shutter speeds stop movement - subject movement and photographer/camera movement as well.

 Another benefit (or disadvantage sometimes) of wide apertures is a narrower DOF (Depth of Field).
 The distracting background can be blurred more easily at wide aperture settings.
 However, part of the subject might be out of focus if there is not enough DOF.